vosaul/status.im/source/build_status/index.md

 nix-env --install git gnumake
 ```

 In order to work with status-react, you need to be inside a Nix shell.
-The makefile targets will make sure you are in a Nix shell, or start one for you implicitly.
+The makefile targets will ensure you are in a Nix shell, or start one for you implicitly.
 However, if you're going to be running multiple commands in a shell, you might want to start a dedicated Nix shell by running `make shell`.

 The `make shell` script prepares and installs the following: